juergenbr/anxiety-aid-tools/README.md

 ## What Makes This Special

-A collection of anxiety management techniques built around five core principles.
+A collection of anxiety management techniques built around four core principles.

 ### 🚪 **No Barriers**
 - **No signup required** - Open the website and start immediately